 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is May 7, 1864.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Western & Atlantic Railroad Tunnel (here, next to this marker); Tunnel Hill (here, next to this marker); Baggage Carts (a few steps from this marker); a different marker also named Tunnel Hill (within shouting distance of this marker); Tunnel Hill W&A Railroad Depot (within shouting distance of this marker); The Excavation (approx. 0.4 miles away); Crow Valley (approx. 2.6 miles away); Mill Creek Gap (approx. 2.6 miles away).
+At least 8 other markers are within walking distance of this marker.
+Western & Atlantic Railroad Tunnel (here, next to this marker); Tunnel Hill (here, next to this marker); Baggage Carts (a few steps from this marker); What are Sherman Neckties? (a few steps from this marker); a different marker also named Tunnel Hill (within shouting distance of this marker); Tunnel Hill W&A Railroad Depot (within shouting distance of this marker); a different marker also named The Clisby Austin House (approx. 0.2 miles away); The Reverend Clisby Austin Sr. (approx. 0.2 miles away).
 Touch for a list and map of all markers in Tunnel Hill.

 Also see . . .
 Tunnel Hill Heritage Center - Our Story.
 Heritage Center website entry: